giantswarm/cert-operator/examples/local/README.md

 - *COMMON_DOMAIN* - Cluster name to be created by [aws-operator].
 - *VAULT_HOST* - When using Vault service from `vault.yaml` `VAULT_HOST` should
   be `vault`.
 See Vault Setup section below.
-- *VAULT_TOKEN* - It must match across Vault service and the operator deployment flags.
+- *VAULT_TOKEN* - It must match across the Vault service and the operator deployment flags.

 Below is handy snippet than can be used to make that painless.
 It works in bash and zsh.